 First time director Jordan Peele (as in the one of lead stars from the comedy TV series Key & Peele) brings us a new, fresh and very unexpected film for cinema lovers.
-Get Out is aimed at the genre of horror and thriller with a little touch of good humor.
+Get Out is aimed at the genre of horror and thriller with a little touch of good humour.
 Get Out tells the story of a young African-American male, “Chris”, who agrees to finally visit his Caucasian girlfriend’s family at their home estate.

 Upon arrival, everything appears to be what you would expect when meeting a girlfriend’s parents.
 However, within a matter of time…strange things start occurring around the family home.
 Chris begins to become concerned and curious.
 And, in order not to spoil the film’s plot, this is all I’m going to say.